TritonDataCenter/rfd/rfd/0163/README.md

 Each customer that uses Cloud Firewall Logging must have Manta space available.

-In the event of abnormally high logging activity or an extended outage to AuditAPI, log entries may be dropped.
+In the event of abnormally high logging activity or an extended outage the log archiver service, log entries may be dropped.

 What gets logged will be determined by a `log` boolean attribute on each firewall rule.
 If and only if it is set to `true` will the rule trigger logging.
 The default is for it to be unset, which is the equivalent of `false`.